anantkataria/Anant-Restaurant-API/README.md

-## This project is part of: Meta Backend developer Specialization.
+### This project is part of a Meta Backend developer Specialization.

 ## Purpose